tuned-org-uk/arrowspace-rs/paper.md

 `ArrowSpace` provides an API to use taumode that is a single, bounded, synthetic score per signal that blends the Rayleigh smoothness energy on a graph with an edgewise dispersion summary; enabling spectra-aware search and range filtering.
 Operationally, `ArrowSpace` stores dense features (inspired by CSR [@Kelly:2020] and `smartcore` [@smartcore:2021]) as rows over item nodes, computes a Laplacian on items, derives per-row Rayleigh energies, compresses them via a bounded map $E/(E+\tau)$, mixes in a dispersion term and uses the resulting taumode both for similarity and to build a λ-proximity item graph used across the API.
 This way the taumode score can rely on a synthesis of the characteristics proper of diffusion models and geometric/topological representation of graphs.

 ## Motivation
 From an engineering perspective, there is increasing demand for vector database indices that can spot vector similarities beyond the current available methods (L2 distance, cosine distance, or more complex algorithms like HNSW [@malkov:2018] that requires multiple graphs, or typical caching mechanism requiring hashing).
 New methods to search vector spaces can lead to more accurate and fine-tunable procedures to adapt the search to the specific needs of the domain the embeddings belong to.
-Furthermore, at the moment the most popular embeddigs search algorithms focus on single-vector search that has been prooved having theoretical limits [@Weller:2025].
-Spectral algorithms like `ArrowSpace` can provide a base for multi-vector search by allowing to index sub-vectors of embeddings.
+Furthermore, at the moment the most popular embeddigs search algorithms focus on single-vector search that has been prooved having theoretical limits [@Weller:2025]; spectral algorithms like `ArrowSpace` can provide a base for multi-vector search by allowing to index sub-vectors of embeddings.

 ## Foundation
 The starting score is Rayleigh as described in @Chen:2020.
 Chen emphasises that the Rayleigh quotient provides a variational characterisation of eigenvalues, it offers a way to find eigenvalues through optimisation rather than solving the characteristic polynomial.
 This perspective is fundamental in numerical linear algebra and spectral analysis.
+On this base the synthetic taumode index is built and used to index vector spaces.
 The treatment is particularly valuable for understanding how spectral properties of matrices emerge naturally from optimisation problems, which connects to applications in data analysis, graph theory, and machine learning.

 Basic points: